10-Minute Movement Routine to Wake Up Your Body Every Morning

 Why Morning Movement Matters

 You don’t need a full workout to experience the benefits of movement.
 Research from Frontiers in Physiology shows that light mobility and stretching increase circulation, oxygen flow, and core temperature — all of which help shift your brain and body out of sleep mode.
+If you’re not sure where to start, even a few minutes of simple morning exercises to boost energy can wake up your muscles and nervous system without feeling like a full workout.

 Other studies have found that early movement: